Mississippi corporation dissolution with the Mississippi Secretary of State

 Is there a filing fee to dissolve or cancel a Mississippi corporation?

 Do you need Mississippi Department of Revenue clearance before the Mississippi Secretary of State will accept your dissolution?

 No, you don’t need to get Mississippi Department of Revenue tax clearance before you can dissolve your Mississippi corporation.

 How long does it take the state to process the filing in Mississippi?

-Mississippi SOS does not offer expedited processing of business documents.
+Mailed documents take 2-3 days plus mail time.
 Filing in person can cut out mailing time, but Mississippi SOS won’t actually process the documents any faster.

 Once documents are filed, you can view them online by going to the SOS Business Services website and click the “Search Listings” link.
 Then you can search for your business name, ID, officers or registered agent to see the corporations filed documents.

 Yes, you just file form F0019-Articles of Revocation of Dissolution (Profit Corporation) within 120 days following the effective date of dissolution.
 There is a $25 filing fee.